patch-charity/virgin-money-giving-api/README.md

 ## Roadmap
 - Usage examples for Fundraiser and Page
-- Use a hydrator for mapping the fundraiser and page details to the API call?
+- @todos round the place
 - Get Sensio static analysis hooked up
 - More tests